braze-inc/braze-docs/_docs/_developer_guide/platform_integration_guides/ios/advanced_use_cases/linking.md

 ### Default WebView customization

-The open-source `ABKModalWebViewController` class is used to display web URLs opened by the SDK, typically when "Open Web URL Inside App" is selected for a web deep link.
+The open-source `ABKModalWebViewController` class displays web URLs opened by the SDK, typically when "Open Web URL Inside App" is selected for a web deep link.

 You can declare a category for, or directly modify, the `ABKModalWebViewController` class to apply customization to the web view.
-Please check the class's [.h file][6] and [.m file][5] for more detail.
+Check the class's [.h file][6] and [.m file][5] for more detail.

 ### Linking handling customization

-The `ABKURLDelegate` protocol can be used to customize the handling of URLs such as deep links, web URLs and Universal Links.
+The `ABKURLDelegate` protocol can be used to customize the handling of URLs such as deep links, web URLs, and Universal Links.
 To set the delegate during Braze initialization, pass a delegate object to the `ABKURLDelegateKey` in the `appboyOptions` of [`startWithApiKey:inApplication:withAppboyOptions:`][22].
 Braze will then call your delegate's implementation of `handleAppboyURL:fromChannel:withExtras:` before handling any URIs.

 #### Integration example: ABKURLDelegate